nidty719/nexli-ghl-workflows/readme.md

 2.  **Manual Stage Changes by Sales Team (Drag-and-Drop in Pipeline):**
     *   Sales team members might manually drag a lead from one pipeline stage to another.
 To keep your tag-based automations in sync, you need to react to these manual changes.
     *   **How to Build:**
-        *   For each pipeline stage that a salesperson might manually drag a lead *into*, create a simple GHL Workflow (or a new trigger within an existing workflow, though separate can be cleaner for this specific purpose).
+        *   For each pipeline stage that a salesperson might manually drag a lead *into* (e.g., "Qualified", "Docs Requested", "Docs In", "Document Review", "Ready for Submission", "Offer Out", "Funded", "Needs Re-Consult"), create a simple GHL Workflow (or a new trigger within an existing workflow, though separate can be cleaner for this specific purpose).
         *   **Trigger:** Use the GHL trigger "Pipeline Stage Changed".
             *   Filter this trigger to specify:
                 *   The specific pipeline ("Nexli Funding Pipeline" or your equivalent).
-                *   The specific stage the contact was moved *into* (e.g., "Docs Requested").
+                *   The specific stage the contact was moved *into* (e.g., "Document Review").
         *   **Action:**
-            *   The primary action should be to **add the main defining tag** associated with that new pipeline stage (e.g., if moved to "Docs Requested" stage, the workflow adds the `docs-requested` tag).
+            *   The primary action should be to **add the main defining tag** associated with that new pipeline stage (e.g., if moved to "Document Review" stage, the workflow adds the `docs-under-review` tag).
             *   **Crucial Condition:** Add a condition to this action (often available directly in the "Add Tag" action settings or by using an If/Else branch): "Only add tag if contact does NOT already have tag X" (where X is the tag being added).
 This prevents re-triggering workflows unnecessarily if the tag was already applied by an automated process and avoids issues with applying a tag that's already present.
             *   Consider if any other tags need to be removed (e.g., a tag from a previous stage if it wasn't automatically removed by another process).
             *   Optionally, you can add a notification to the sales rep or Ops if a manual move has specific implications.